telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard.md

 ![introduction-vsx upgradewizard chooseprojects](images/introduction-vsx_upgradewizard_chooseprojects.png)

->note The listed projects target all of the supported .NET Framework versions.
+>tip The listed projects target all of the supported .NET Framework versions.
 When you complete the wizard all selected projects will be updated.

 The following page of the upgrade wizard suggests you three options for the project resources:

->note In case *non-embedded*  **Skins** and/or **Scripts** folders are detected in the root of a project selected for upgrade they will be automatically updated in accordance with the selected controls version.
+>tip In case *non-embedded*  **Skins** and/or **Scripts** folders are detected in the root of a project selected for upgrade they will be automatically updated in accordance with the selected controls version.

 >caption Figure 3: Choose which files to upgrade